Global Village Coffeehouse

 Global Village Coffeehouse (GVC) is a design aesthetic that was prevalent from the late 1980s until the early 2000s.
 The term was coined by Evan Collins, co-founder of the Consumer Aesthetics Research Institute, in 2018, to describe the illustration style.
 The aesthetic was epitomized by the décor of Panera Bread and often seen in the designs of 1990s corporations like Starbucks, Barnes & Noble, and Borders.
+The style was also common in Microsoft clip art during the mid-to-late 1990s, becoming featured in animations used in both online and paper-copy learning materials into the 2000s.

 It is described as having the appearance of "handcraftedness with ancient or tribal imagery, often with earth tones and vaguely nature-oriented motifs like trees, suns, and waves".

-The Atlantic staff writer Ali Breland described the aesthetic fad as "a reaction to the ascent of the early tech boom and (invoking) an ambiguous bohemian warmth".
+The Atlantic staff writer Ali Breland described the aesthetic fad as "a reaction to the ascent of the early tech boom and invok[ing] an ambiguous bohemian warmth".

-The GVC design aesthetic has received criticism, with some pointing to its use of indigenous imagery as appropriative, and its incorporation of natural themes as a tool to deceive consumers.

 History

 The first examples of Global Village Coffeehouse design can be traced back to the 1980s.
 The aesthetic was created in response to the growing popularity of the computer and digital design.
 It was a rejection of digitization and minimalism.
 During this time there was also a growing fascination with global cultures and spirituality and an uptick in environmentalism.
 Consumers were becoming more socially aware and shifting away from the luxury and extravagance of the early 1980s.

-In recent years, there has been a rise in interest for the Global Village Coffeehouse aesthetic.
+In recent years, there has been a rise in interest in the Global Village Coffeehouse aesthetic.
 This is largely due to nostalgia, as many young adults associate GVC design with childhood.
 Online conversations about the aesthetic began to emerge in 2023 on social media platforms such as TikTok and Instagram.
 Most of these conversations are reminiscent of the familiarity of the aesthetic, with many citing a sense of comfort felt when viewing images incorporating GVC design.
-Young millennials and Gen Z associate GVC design with trips to places like coffee shops, bookstores, and restaurants in their youth.
+Millennials and Gen Z associate GVC design with trips to places like coffee shops, bookstores, restaurants, and the early internet design of their youth.